Shradha-08/Food/README.md

 # Online food Ordering Restaurant Website
-The online food ordering application provides convenience for the customers.
+The online food ordering website provides convenience for the customers.
 It overcomes the disadvantages of the traditional queuing system.
 The system increases the takeaway of the foods than visitors.
-Therefore, this system enhances the speed and standardization of taking the order from the customer.
-It provides a better communication platform; the customer’s details are noted electronically.
+Growing need for an online food ordering system, such a system offers a convenient and time-saving way for customers to order their favorite meals from the comfort of their homes or offices.

 # Technologies Used
 * Html